-- 1. Complete a prescribed curriculum approved by the college, with no substitutions. - 2.
-Obtain a minimum grade point average of 2.0 in the courses required by the certificate. - Transfer students must complete at least one threecredit course to receive the certificate of accomplishment. - 4.
-Complete a graduation application and submit it to the Welcome & Registration Center.
+1. Complete a prescribed curriculum approved by the college.

+2. Obtain a minimum grade point average of 2.0 in the courses required by the certificate.

+3. Transfer students must complete at least one threecredit course to receive the certificate of accomplishment.

+4. Complete a graduation application and submit it to the Welcome & Registration Center.